The directed landscape: Joint limits of last passage paths

 For any landscape $f$, we can define length $\int d f \circ \pi$ as in \eqref{E:land-wt} with $f$ in place of $\scrL$.
 Again, we say that a continuous function $\pi:[t, s] \to \R$ is a geodesic from $(\pi(t), t)$ to $(\pi(s), s)$ if

 The directed landscape $\scrL$ is almost surely a proper landscape.
-This follows by Lemma \ref{L:metric-strong} (for (i) and (iii)),Proposition \ref{P:zero-decay} (for (ii)), and Lemma \ref{L:airy-facts} and continuity (for (iv)).
+This follows by Lemma \ref{L:metric-strong} (for (i) and (iii)), Proposition \ref{P:zero-decay} (for (ii)), and Lemma \ref{L:airy-facts} and continuity (for (iv)).
 Also, the last passage percolations $\scrL_n$ are landscapes.
-Our goal is to prove the following deterministic statement.
+Our goal is to prove a deterministic statement about convergence of geodesics.
+We need a notion of convergence that accommodates geodesics with different domains.